contaware/git-docs-notes/README.md

 A repository contains all the files of your project.
 Unlike fully centralized versioning systems, Git utilizes a central repository and a series of local repositories.
 Those local repositories are an exact copy of the central repository and they include the complete history of changes.
 The central repository is only needed to synchronize the repositories, in fact, it's possible to run a single local repository without a central repository.

-As opposed to other VCS, Git has an intermediate **Staging Area** where you put the files to be committed without having to include every change from the **Working Directory**.
+As opposed to other VCS, Git has an intermediate **Staging Area** where you put the files to be committed without having to include every change from the **Working Tree**.

 The logical structure of the various Git components can be visualized like: